garridorafa/vanilla-todo-list/README.md

 # ToDO List
-A Todo List web application developed in javascript, html and CSS.
+A Todo List web application developed in vanilla javascript, html and CSS.
 This app is made in two differents ways at differents files: main1.js, and main2.js

 ## main1.js
 This file was made with old method that changes the html, an reload all the document with each little .